lextoumbourou/PyWit/docs/usage.rst

     >>> w.raw_text = True

-You'll find a couple more examples of cool stuff to try in the **examples** directory (actually you won't yet - but soon you will, I promise!).
+You'll find a couple more examples of cool stuff to try in the **examples** directory.

 Most of the other Wit API calls have been implemented in PyWit, refer to the :doc:`API Guide <api>` for examples.